puspanjalis/Data-Strategy-Case-Study-Brazilian-e-commerce-company-OLIST/README.md

 Now, there are certain constraints in the company; the company has set up the data science team recently.
 The team is small, and resources are limited.
 Given such a situation, we have to choose the right roadmap for DS adoption based on the size, feasibility, complexity and value of the use case.

-We are required to create a presentation that will demonstrate the road to DS adoption and the monetary benefits that will accompany the adoption that contains:
+We are required to create a presentation that will demonstrate the road to DS adoption and the monetary benefits that will accompany the adoption.

-  - Company objective
-  - Impact of the project on the company objective
-  - Feasibility check of the project
-  - Data and skill requirements for the project
-  - DS solution approach (Refer to the module on Data Strategy)
-  - Changes in the current process on account of adopting the solution
-  - Developing a proof of concept
-  - Suitable success metric
-  - Estimated monetary benefits of the project

 - ### What is the dataset that is being used?